garfieldmoore/garfieldmoore.github.io/_posts/2018-03-26-10-books-all-developers-should-read.markdown

 To write robust, reliable software you need to approach testing your own software from the perspective of breaking it.

-That' it!
+That's all folks!
 I enjoyed all these books and learnt loads from them - hope you do to.

 Happy programming!